AdobeStock/Pixel-Shot

 By David Levine

 Albany-based writer David Levine delivers an engaging read by infusing humor and personal stories into this collection of essays, which chronicle the deep history of the area, beginning with prehistoric times and dinosaurs to the first European settlers, the American Revolution, the Civil War, and up to modern times.
-Released earlier this year, The Hudson Valley is Levine’s seventh published book.
+Released in 2020, The Hudson Valley is Levine’s seventh published book.

 Westchester: History of an Iconic Suburb